cscheid/cscheid.net/courses/spr15/cs444/lectures/week1.md

 By March 31st (your last day to withdraw), you will know more than 40% of your grade by weight.

+Grades for assignments, midterm and final project will be posted on D2L as soon as we have them.

-## Plagiarism and open-source software
+## Academic conduct, plagiarism, and open-source software

 We will use a lot of existing libraries in this course.
 This is good sense, and good practice: much programming nowadays is more about